Bitter Cold, Bad Policies

 What to know: Snow has fallen in Brownsville, Texas, for only the third time since recordkeeping began in 1898.
 Deaths from cold weather are climbing throughout the country.

 The TPPF take: Bad policies, such as the Biden administration killing the Keystone pipeline, are making this natural disaster—and future ones—more deadly.

 “The fact is that no grid currently is able to run on renewable energy 24/7,” says TPPF’s Jason Isaac.
 “What hasn’t worked over the course of decades won’t suddenly work in the next four, or even eight, years.
 After all, Biden himself admits eliminating fossil fuels is ‘not possible.’
 We must return to sensible policies that free American energy producers and American innovators.”

-For more on setting the record straight, click here.
+For more on energy and innovation, click here.

-For more on how subsidies affected the grid, click here.
+For more on the National Anthem, click here.